fmadore/IWAC-overview/Refactoring roadmap.md

 - Simplify the translation system architecture
 - Remove excessive console logging
 - Standardize how translations are used in components
+- ✅ Improve translation handling in visualization components

 **Implementation steps:**
+1. ✅ Improve translation handling in CountryDistribution (proper async handling, error management)
-1. Create a cleaner translation API with less console logging
+2. Create a cleaner translation API with less console logging
-2. Implement proper typing for translations
+3. Implement proper typing for translations
-3. Standardize how components subscribe to language changes
+4. Standardize how components subscribe to language changes
-4. Add support for lazy-loaded translations for better performance
+5. Add support for lazy-loaded translations for better performance

 ## 4. Improve State Management Architecture